Polluxs/FlowControl/README.md

 Extension methods for parallel processing with fluent syntax.
 Built on `Parallel.ForEachAsync` with extras like result collection and per-key limits.

+> **⚠️ Warning:** This package is in active development and may introduce breaking changes between versions.

 ## Quick Examples

 ### Parallel processing with concurrency limit